Liberace: Early television work and The Liberace Show

+On June 3, 1956, Liberace appeared as the "mystery guest" on What's My Line?, where the overwhelming reaction by fans (as he was signing in) tipped off the blindfolded panel to the mega-star power of the unknown guest.
+Within one minute of the start of questioning, the panel had found that the guest was a musician.
+Panelist Arlene Francis said: "I can't think of anybody that would get screams like that, in a band, except Liberace".

 After The Liberace Show

 In 1956, Liberace had his first international engagement, playing successfully in Havana, Cuba.
-He followed up with a European tour later that year.
+He followed with a European tour later that year.
 Always a devout Catholic, Liberace considered his meeting with Pope Pius XII a highlight of his life.
-In 1960, Liberace performed at the London Palladium with Nat King Cole and Sammy Davis Jr. (this was the first televised "command performance", now known as the Royal Variety Performance, for Queen Elizabeth II).
+In 1960, Liberace performed at the London Palladium with Nat King Cole and Sammy Davis Jr. (it was the first televised "command performance", now known as the Royal Variety Performance, for Queen Elizabeth II).

-On July 19, 1957, hours after Liberace gave a deposition in his $25 million libel suit against Confidential magazine, two masked intruders attacked his mother in the garage of Liberace's home in Sherman Oaks.
+On July 19, 1957, hours after Liberace gave a deposition in his $25 million libel suit against Confidential magazine, two masked intruders attacked his mother in the garage of Liberace's home in Sherman Oaks, California.
 She was beaten and kicked, but her heavy corset may have protected her from being badly injured.
 Liberace was not informed about the assault until he finished his midnight show at the Moulin Rouge nightclub.
 Guards were hired to watch over Liberace's house and the houses of his two brothers.

-Despite successful European tours, his career had in fact been slumping since 1957, but Liberace built it back up by appealing directly to his fan base.
+Despite successful European tours, his career had in fact been slumping since 1957, but Liberace rebuilt it by appealing directly to his fan base.
 Through live appearances in small-town supper clubs, and with television and promotional appearances, he began to regain popularity.
-On November 22, 1963, he suffered kidney failure, reportedly from accidentally inhaling excessive amounts of dry cleaning fumes from his newly cleaned costumes in a Pittsburgh dressing room, and nearly died.
-He later said that what saved him from further injury was being woken up by his entourage to the news that John F. Kennedy had been assassinated.
+On November 22, 1963, he suffered kidney failure, reportedly from accidentally inhaling excessive amounts of dry cleaning fumes from his newly cleaned costumes in a dressing room, and he nearly died.
+He later said that what saved him from more injury was being woken by his entourage to the news that John F. Kennedy had been assassinated.
 Told by doctors that his condition was fatal, he began to spend his entire fortune by buying extravagant gifts of furs, jewels, and even a house for friends, but then recovered after a month.